Colonel William Donald Sinclair – January 7, 2026

 His military service was long and illustrious.

-While in Europe, Bill was selected for a Top-Secret assignment.
+While in Europe, Bill was selected for a United States Department of War Top-Secret assignment.
 This program took only the best and brightest and hence, Bill was summoned back to the United States to enter highly classified training.
-Once Bill arrived in the United States, the US Army Air Force plans for now Second Lieutenant Sinclair changed.
+Once Bill arrived, the US Army Air Force plans for now Second Lieutenant Sinclair changed.
 The Army Air Force sent Bill, now 20 years old and pilot eligible, to immediately begin pilot training at Maxwell Field in Alabama in August of 1945.
 It was not until September 1945 that the Army realized they no longer needed new pilots, and Bill was separated from the Army into inactive status until 1947.

 On 18 September 1947, the United States National Security Act of 1947 established the newest military service: the Department of the Air Force.
-Bill Sinclair would not be deterred from his lifelong passion to become a military pilot.
-Subsequently, on 26 September 1947, United States Army Air Force Reserve Officer Second Lieutenant Sinclair transferred to the Department of the Air Force and was on his way to pilot training.
+Bill Sinclair would not be deterred from his lifelong passion of becoming a military pilot.
+Subsequently, on 26 September 1947, United States Army Air Force Reserve Officer Second Lieutenant Sinclair transferred to the Department of the Air Force onto Active Duty and was on his way to pilot training.

 In July 1949, the Air Force then sent this incredibly talented pilot to Hamilton Air Force Base in Northern California to qualify in one of the Air Force’s newest jets, the Republic F-84 Thunderjet, with dual qualification in the North American F-51 Mustang.
 It was here in Northern California that Lt.
-Sinclair honed his fighter and leadership skills, whereupon he was handpicked by his squadron commander to be an elite Squadron Flight Commander.
+Sinclair honed his fighter and leadership skills, whereupon he was handpicked by his squadron commander to be an elite Squadron Flight Commander (a position normally reserved for higher ranking officers).
 With his superb skills, it did not take long to figure out that Lieutenant Sinclair was needed in combat.
 He was shipped off to the Korean Conflict, Taegu Field in Southeast Korea 21 January 1951 where Bill would excel in air combat operations in the Lockheed F-80C Shooting Star, while assigned to the 8th Fighter Bomber Squadron of the 49th Fighter Bomber Group in 8th Air Force.
 In just two months, he earned the illustrious Distinguished Flying Cross (DFC):

 By direction of the President of the United States of America, First Lieutenant William D. Sinclair, United States Air Force, has been awarded the Distinguished Flying Cross.